Spring 2021 Housing Updates

 - UNC Environment, Health and Safety is reviewing Aramark’s COVID-19 operations guidelines.

 All other on-campus convenience facilities operated by Carolina Dining Services are planning to remain open to serve students.
-Operating hours and services may be modified based on specific building requirements and/or service needs.
+Revised operating hours and services began August 24.
 Visit Carolina Dining Services website for updated information.

 Food trucks will be located across campus to provide additional meal options.